-Channel stabilization and erosion control measures shall be utilized at the inlet and outlet of a culvert.
+Channel stabilization and erosion control measures shall be utilized at the inlet and outlet of a culvert/small structure/bridges.
+For INDOT guidance on different channel stabilization and erosion control measures shall be utilized based on different velocities see Figure SW8.3.